Saketh2611/Share-of-Voice-and-Sentiment-Analysis-for-the-Smart-Fan-Market/README.md

 https://colab.research.google.com/drive/1foE4xF16GHXiIFUBp3I1qHfBKSw-q8JB?usp=sharing

 ```
-The core of this project is to move beyond simple mention counts and create more nuanced metrics that reflect the true impact of a brand's online presence.
+The core of this project is to move beyond simple mention counts and create metrics that reflect the true impact of a brand's online presence.

 ## Key Analyses & Metrics